ONSdigital/Capstocks/README.md

 - Run_pim.R
 - Unchain.R

+The following [spreadsheets](https://www.ons.gov.uk/economy/nationalaccounts/uksectoraccounts/methodologies/capitalstocksuserguideuk) are required:

+- piminput.xlsx
+- cvmcoveragetable.xlsx
+- hierarchiessectorindustryasset.xlsx
+- splitcofog.xlsx

 ## Running capital stock system

 The capital stocks R scripts should be saved in the same folder.
-‘Produce capital stock estimates.R’ requires the user to input three parameters:
+‘Produce capital stock estimates.R’ requires the user to input three parameters, so it will be necessary to open the file and add the following locations at the top of the R script:

 - inputDir – the location of input data spreadsheets.
-For example: *inputDir <- “C:/Capital stock”*
+For example: *inputDir <- “C:/Capital stock/”*
 - scriptsPath - the location of capital stocks R scripts
-- libraryPath – the location of the library containing the appropriate packages
+- libraryPath – the location of the library containing the appropriate packages.
+This can be left blank if you do not

-With these parameters set, running ‘Produce capital stock estimates.R’ will call the other scripts, producing estimates of capital for the given input parameters.
+With these parameters set, running all the lines of code in ‘Produce capital stock estimates.R’ will call the other scripts, producing estimates of capital for the given input parameters.

 A set of input spreadsheets are published in the [article](https://www.ons.gov.uk/releases/introducingthecapitalstocksuserguide), which provides further details on the production of capital stocks estimates and starting at the end of 2022 these will be published alongside our bi-annual publications of capital stock.
 Changing values in the spreadsheets will enable the calculation of capital stock estimates under different